 “…prodigious quantities of the pistia, which grows in great plenty most of the way [along the St. Johns River, Florida], and is continually driving down with the current, and great quantities lodged all along the extensive shores of this great river and its islands, where it is entangled… and… all matted together in such a manner as to stop up the mouth of a large creek, so that a boat can hardly be pushed through them, though in 4 foot water…”

-The St. John’s is the only large river in North America that flows north.
+The St. John’s is the only large river in the United States that flows north.
 (The Nile in Egypt flows north as do all the rivers in Siberia.)
 The St. John’s starts in earnest on the east coast of Florida at Lake Poinsett, not far from the Space Center and due west of Rockledge and Cocoa.
 Lake Poinsett used to be an ocean inlet and has skate in it that have adapted to the fresh water.
 The river then wends its way north between various limestone and other formations to exit at Jacksonville.
 We know Bartram got at least as far south as Orlando, which is a couple of hundred river miles upstream from the St. Johns’ outlet.
 As plants don’t float upstream how did the Water Lettuce get inland?

 As the rhyme tells us Columbus sailed the ocean blue in 1492.
 Water Lettuce is found in Africa.
 If the Water Lettuce came from Africa one would need to find a ship that was in fresh water in at least Northern Africa that then came to the new world carrying the plant with it.
 Water Lettuce would then get somehow up the St. John’s River, not exactly navigable by ocean-crossing sailing ships.
 Smaller boats with bits of Water Lettuce could have been rowed up stream.
 Indeed, one theory is that trade with St. Augustine, founded in 1565, could have introduce the plant inland.
 However, if I may wander…